psidnell/ofexport/DOCUMENTATION.md

           --open: open the output file with the registered application (if one is installed)

         filters:
-          -a arg: filter any type against arg
-          -t arg: filter any task against arg
-          -p arg: filter any project against arg
+          -a,--any     filter tasks, projects, contexts and folders against argument -t,--task    filter any task against task against argument -p,--project filter any project against argument
-          -f arg: filter any folder against arg
+          -f,--folder  filter any folder against argument
-          -c arg: filter any context type against arg
+          -c,--context filter any context type against argument
-          -F: flatten the tree hierarchy to 1 level of project/context
-          --prune: prune empty projects or folders

-          arg may be:
+          A filter argument may be:
             text=regexp
             text!=regexp
             =regexp (abbrieviation of text=regexp)